-The 2017 Race will start at 6:00am (PDT) on June 9.
-Live Tracking for all runners is located at Ultralive: http://www.ultralive.net/sd100#tracking/entrants.
+The 2018 Race will start at 6:00am (PDT) on June 8, 2018 (permit pending).
+Live Tracking for all runners will again be located at Ultralive: http://www.ultralive.net/sd100#tracking/entrants.
 Due to remote mountain locations, input times will often be delayed.

 Qualification to Apply

 As a requisite to apply, applicants must have completed a 50 mile ultra race in under 13 hours between the dates of January 1, 2016 to April 15, 2018.
 Applicants who have completed a 100K or a 100 mile within the time limits of that race within the last two years are also qualified to enter.
 Applicants are also required to perform 6 hours of trail maintenance as a volunteer or 6 hours of volunteer service at another ultra or other community service from between June 1, 2017 to June 1, 2018.
 Those who do not complete the volunteer requirement will not be allowed to participate in the race.

 The San Diego 100 course is a 90% single track mountain course which covers four recreational areas in the east county mountains of San Diego.
 The 2018 start and finish area are located at the south parking area of Lake Cuyamaca Recreational Area.
 The course includes trails traversing sections of the Pacific Crest Trail (PCT), Noble Canyon, the Cuyamaca and the Anza Borrego State Parks, and Mt Laguna Recreational Areas.
 A very challenging course with approximately 26,000' feet of total elevation change (13k climb & 13k descent) with a 32 hour time limit.
 Selected runners must agree to the strictly enforced limit of one crew vehicle which includes any pacers that are helping the runner.